skeletonkey/joplin_alfred_workflow/README.md

 # Joplin Alfred Workflow

-Alfred Workflow to interact with the Joplin API.
+An Alfred Workflow to interact with the Joplin API.

 ## Requirements